Skip to main content

 Massachusetts

 Boston didn’t earn its Beantown nickname by accident.
-The Pilgrims and Puritans might not be baking beans on Saturdays for their Sabbath Day meal anymore, but Durgin-Park is.
-Voted “Best Baked Beans in Boston,” this classic eatery has been slow-cooking beans in traditional stone crocks for over a century.
+The Pilgrims and Puritans might not be baking beans on Saturdays for their Sabbath Day meal anymore, but Union Oyster House is.
+Known for their side of classic Boston baked beans, this downtown eatery is as local and historic as they come.
+Union Oyster House is located right along the Freedom Trail, and enjoys the unique distinction of being America’s oldest restaurant.
 Try this recipe for Boston baked beans at home.

 Theryn Fleming/Flickr (cc 2.0)